Dugy/quick_arg_parser/README.md

 A longer example of usage is [here](https://github.com/Dugy/quick_arg_parser/blob/main/quick_arg_parser_test_manual.cpp).

 ## More detailed information
-The library requires C++17.
+The library requires C++11.
 I have tested it on GCC and Clang.
 It should work on Windows, but the command-line arguments will not be Windows-like.

 It can parse integer types, floating point types, `std::string`, `std::vector` of already supported types (assuming comma separated lists), `shared_ptr` and `unique_ptr` to already supported types.
-Because of a technical limitation, a class called `Optional` has to be used instead of `std::optional` (its usage is similar to `std::optional` and can be implicitly converted to it).
+A class called `Optional` has to be used instead of `std::optional` (its usage is similar to `std::optional` and can be implicitly converted to it).
+If the option is missing, it will be empty, it won't compile with default arguments (except `nullptr` and `std::nullopt`).

 Options are declared as follows:
 ```C++